chef-training/introduction_to_testing/scene_06.md

 6
 -

-When it comes time to composing cookbook code you often times have many ways to solve your problems.
+When it comes to composing cookbook code you often times have many ways to solve your problems.
 There are also many ways to create problems.

 -
 7